-My advice is to keep it simple while concentrating on actually delivering the project and not just playing with the tool.
+I advise keeping it simple while concentrating on delivering the project and not just playing with the tool.

-Still, the time comes to invest in these solutions, and structured thought processes will help you find the best solution.
+Still, the time comes to invest in these solutions; structured thought processes will help you find the best solution.
 If I needed to choose now, I would probably end up with ClickUp.